People

 As an academic my research focuses on:

-• Cognition, behaviour and emotion in ageing and neurodegenerative illness, including Huntington’s disease and Alzheimer's disease.
+• Cognition, behaviour and emotion in ageing and neurodegenerative illness, with a particular emphasis on assessing and intervening around wellbeing issues in Huntington’s disease.

 • The psychological impact of physical health conditions, including diabetes, neurological conditions and other long-term health difficulties.

-• Stressors and burden on healthcare staff in various contexts such as psychological and residential care.
+• Stressors and burden on healthcare staff in various contexts, such as psychological services and residential care.

 Key current projects are:

-• Piloting an Acceptance and Commitment Therapy therapeutic intervention for people supporting someone with Huntington's disease
+• Piloting Acceptance and Commitment Therapy interventions for people affected by Huntington's disease (with funding from the UoL ESRC IAA panel).

 Research